-- 3.1 Compensation.
 The Contract Sum constitutes the total compensation (subject to authorized adjustments) payable to Contractor for performing the Work.
-All duties, responsibilities and obligations assigned to or undertaken by Contractor shall be at Contractor's expense without change in the Contract Sum. - A. Adjustments.
+All duties, responsibilities and obligations assigned to or undertaken by Contractor shall be at Contractor's expense without change in the Contract Sum.

+- A. Adjustments.
 The Contract Sum may only be changed by Change Order or by a written amendment.
 Any claim for an increase or decrease in the Contract Sum shall be based on written notice delivered by the party making the claim to the other party.
-Notice of the amount of the claim with supporting data shall be delivered within fifteen (15) days from the beginning of such occurrence and shall be accompanied by claimant's written statement that the amount claimed covers all known amounts (direct, indirect and consequential) to which the claimant is entitled as a result of the occurrence of said event.
+Notice of the amount of the claim with supporting data shall be delivered within fifteen (15) days from the beginning of such occurrence and shall be accompanied by claimant's written statement that the amount claimed covers all amounts to which the claimant is entitled as a result of the occurrence of said event.
 Failure to deliver a claim within the requisite 15-day period shall constitute a waiver of the right to pursue said claim. - B. Valuation.
-The value of any Work covered by a Change Order or of any claim for an increase or decrease in the Contract Sum shall be determined in one of the following ways (at Owner's discretion): - (1) In the case of Unit Price Work, in accordance with Section 3.1.C, below; or - (2) By mutual acceptance of lump sum; or - (3) On the basis of the cost of the Work, plus a negotiated Contractor's fee for overhead and profit.
+The value of any Work covered by a Change Order or of any claim for an increase or decrease in the Contract Sum shall be determined in one of the following ways (at Owner's discretion): - (1) In the case of Unit Price Work, in accordance with Section 3.1.C, below; or - (2) By mutual acceptance of a lump sum; or - (3) On the basis of the cost of the Work, plus a negotiated Contractor's fee for overhead and profit.
 Contractor shall submit an itemized cost breakdown together with supporting data. - C. Unit Price Work.
-The unit price of an item of Unit Price Work shall be subject to re-evaluation and adjustment pursuant to a requested Change Order under the following conditions: - (1) If the total cost of a particular item of Unit Price Work amounts to 5% or more of the Contract Sum and the variation in the quantity of the particular item of Unit Price Work performed by Contractor differs by more than 15% from the estimated quantity of such item indicated in the Agreement; and - (2) If there is no corresponding adjustment with respect to any other item of Work; and
+The unit price of an item of Unit Price Work shall be subject to re-evaluation and adjustment pursuant to a requested Change Order under the following conditions: - (1) If the total cost of a particular item of Unit Price Work amounts to 5% or more of the Contract Sum and the variation in the quantity of the particular item of Unit Price Work performed by Contractor differs by more than 15% from the estimated quantity of such item indicated in the Agreement; and